voschezang/coding-handbook/psychology/experience.md

 | **Good state of body (comfort)** | Joy and peace, trust                           | Loss of faith, dissatisfaction, pessimism |
 | **Bad state of body (unwell)**   | Winning at sports, despite physical exhaustion | Suffering from pysical injuries           |

-Note that there is a difference bewteen what you like and what is good for you.
+Note that there is a difference between what you like and what is good for you.